mattermost/mattermost-plugin-jira/readme.md

 * An issue is deleted, when not yet resolved
 * Comments created, updated, or deleted

-If you’d like to see support for additional events, [let us know](https://mattermost.uservoice.com/forums/306457-general).

 ![This is the Channel Subscription modal](https://github.com/mattermost/mattermost-plugin-jira/assets/74422101/4dab17fa-5d49-48eb-91b1-cb9596780787)

 #### Setting up the webhook in Jira

 In order to have Jira post events to your Mattermost instance, you'll need to set up a webhook inside of Jira.
-Please see the instructions at [configure webhooks on the Jira server](https://mattermost.gitbook.io/plugin-jira/setting-up/configuration#step-2-configure-webhooks-on-the-jira-server).
+See the configure webhooks on the Jira server section for details.

 #### Legacy webhooks